kstrafe/Cxy/documentation/cxyr/004 - Variable and Type Declaration.md

 		// ...
 	}

+=== Kevin R. Stavers -- Sat 24 Oct 2015 01:48:55 PM CEST

+The problem with alias is that it may obfuscate a lot of stuff that we may want to automate

+	alias ab = aaaabbbb;
+	alias Ab = ab.AaaaBbbb;

+Whenever we do a `sed -i 's/aaaabbbb.AaaaBbbb/aaaabbbb.AaaaCccc/g'`.
+We won't get correct results all the time.
+In fact, it may be very difficult to patch this up.
+I'd like to inspect whether the current alias declaration is useful or not.
+Say I want to replace only the class name, then this will work.
+But what if there are other classes in other namespaces?
+That will make the compiler throw up.
+Hopefully, people will avoid nameclashes.
+I can still allow this kind of transitive alias application.
+After all, you already have a well functioning definition of the type so it shouldn't be a problem.

+===

 Neat.
 I can't think of anything to criticize it right now :(

 	(: sml.String in) print {